rul3zero/cloud-resume-challenge-frontend/content/_index.md

 title: "Home"
 ---

-{{< terminal-figure src="image.jpg" alt="Joshua Carl Soguilon Profile" align="left" width="30" >}}
+{{< profile-image src="/images/image.jpg" alt="Joshua Carl Soguilon" name="Joshua Carl Soguilon" >}}

-My name is `Joshua Carl Soguilon`.
+Welcome to my website.
 I am an IoT/Robotics Developer and an AWS re/Start graduate.
 This is my personalized space where I share and document my works, projects, journeys, and ideas.

-This is also the place where I offer my freelance services from building smart systems, cloud-integrated IoT solutions, and automation projects to creating custom tech tools tailored for specific needs.

-Whether you’re here to explore my portfolio, collaborate, or start a project together, welcome aboard.
-Let’s build something that matters.

-{{< clearfloat >}}
+This space is where I bring together my projects, ideas, and ongoing journey in building connected, intelligent and secure systems.

+From smart automation to cloud-enabled IoT solutions, I design and develop tech that solves real problems.

 {{< button href="/about" text="Learn More About Me" center="true" style="primary">}}

-{{< note type="info">}}
-This website is in still in progress
-{{< /note >}}